A Level Government and Politics Distance Learning CourseAL610

 Examination Centre

-Start Learning will provide you with a list of examination centres.
+Start Learning will provide you with a list of examination centres but it is entirely your responsibility to find a centre which will accept you as an external candidate.

 The contract for sitting exams is between you and the centre and we will provide you with comprehensive instructions on when and how to deal with the examination centre.